 Wolf’s revisionary thinking had become quite entrenched in anthropology by the 1990s.
 I remember an ethnographic methods seminar in 1993 with Professor Eytan Bercovitch who began a very funny riff about his idea to think about what would be the wrong fieldwork project.
 Bercovitch’s first wrong idea was the proposal of being helicoptered in to some remote and isolated place, with no previous contact, and he imagined the grant reviewers shaking their heads with a knowing look about how wrong that idea would be.
 Somewhat ironically, Bercovitch had perhaps come closest to this kind of project with fieldwork in New Guinea–see The Agent in the Gift: Hidden Exchange in Inner New Guinea.

 Again, this is not because all such peoples had disappeared (another misconception), but because as Wolf tells us, they never existed.
 Isolation was a temporary condition to be explained, not pursued.

 Anthropology Graduate School in the 1990s: Did we ever talk about Napoleon Chagnon?

 As far as I can remember, I never heard Napoleon Chagnon’s name mentioned during anthropology graduate school in the 1990s.
 It wasn’t opposition or negativity–he was just not mentioned.
 It wasn’t political correctness or postmodernism or Writing Culture.
-If anything, mentors like Sidney Mintz and the late Michel-Rolph Trouillot were as likely as anyone to inveigh against political correctness and postmodernism.
+If anything, mentors like Sidney Mintz and Michel-Rolph Trouillot were as likely as anyone to inveigh against political correctness and postmodernism.